-The fee structure is at the mid-end of CBSE schools in Dubai, starting at AED 18,000 for pre-primary, and rising to AED 28,000 for Grade 9-10.
+The fee structure is towards the higher-end for CBSE schools in Dubai, starting at AED 14,111 for pre-KG and AED 15,776 for KG1 (as a result of a special discounted rate for the current academic year), and rising to AED 32,000 for Grade 12.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.